-All students admitted to the doctoral program in History at USC receive a five-year funding package, typically consisting two years' fellowship support and three years' support as teaching assistants.
+All students admitted to the doctoral program in History at USC receive a five-year funding package.
+Packages typically include two years of fellowship support and three years of support as teaching assistants.

 Teaching assignments are typically made by the Chair of History and Director of Graduate Studies at the end of each semester for the forthcoming semester.
 Students may request to teach in a particular class or for a particular professor, but will be placed where most needed.

 The University, Dornsife, and the department offer annual orientation sessions to new TAs.

 For University policies and guidelines for TAs, check the Handbook for Teaching Assistants.